 Turbocharged Engine

-Turbocharged engines can develop a huge amount of power using a small engine.
-Nowadays most diesel engines are turbocharged for a better power to ratio, fuel efficiency and better emission.
+Turbocharged engines can develop a considerable amount of power using a small engine.
+Nowadays, most diesel engines are turbocharged for better power-to-weight ratio, fuel efficiency, and better emissions.

-Turbocharged engine suck in the exhaust gas produced by the engine in the turbine using the inlet port, the thermal energy is converted to kinetic energy which makes the turbine wheel spin and also the compressor wheel spins which is connected with the shaft to the turbine wheel at the same speed.
-The compressor wheel draws in air and compresses it, and then it passes through the outlet port, the compression causes the air to heat hence an intercooler is placed in the system to cool the air which passes through the outlet into the cylinder.
+The turbocharged engine sucks in the exhaust gas produced by the engine in the turbine using the inlet port, the thermal energy is converted to kinetic energy, which makes the turbine wheel spin and also the compressor wheel spins, which is connected with the shaft to the turbine wheel at the same speed.
+The compressor wheel draws in air and compresses it, and then it passes through the outlet port.
+The compression causes the air to heat hence, an intercooler is placed in the system to cool the air, which passes through the outlet into the cylinder.

 There are two valves, a wastegate valve and a blow-off valve.
-Wastegate lets out extra exhaust gas from entering the turbine which limits the rotational speed of the turbine wheel and prevents it from damage.
-Blow off valve exits the extra pressured gas in the intake manifold when the intake valve is closed.
-Hence there is a hissing sound when you let go of the throttle.
-This process of getting the exhaust to spin the turbine causes turbo lag cause you have to wait for the exhaust gas.
+Wastegate lets out extra exhaust gas from entering the turbine, which limits the rotational speed of the turbine wheel and prevents it from being damaged.
+The blow-off valve releases the excess pressure gas in the intake manifold when the intake valve is closed.
+Hence, there is a hissing sound when you let go of the throttle.
+This process of getting the exhaust to spin the turbine causes turbo lag because you have to wait for the exhaust gas.

-There are single turbo, twin-turbo which are getting common nowadays, and there is also triple turbo in BMW n57, Audi SQ7 and yeah there also quad-turbo in one and only car Bugatti Veyron and of course its successor Bugatti Chiron also has 4 turbo’s and also the predecessor Bugatti EB 110 has 4 turbo’s but only 12 cylinders, not 16 as compared to the other two models.
+There are single turbo, twin-turbo, which are becoming common nowadays, and there is also triple turbo in the BMW N57 engine, and the Audi SQ7.
+Yeah, there is also a quad-turbo in one and only car Bugatti Veyron, and of course, its successor Bugatti Chiron, also has 4 turbo and the predecessor Bugatti EB 110 has 4 turbos, but only 12 cylinders, not 16 as compared to the other two models.

 Supercharged Engine

-Supercharger are operated by engines belt not like turbocharger using exhaust gases, it provides more air to the engine which in turn generates more power by burning more fuel.
-The supercharger is more reliable, it produces power at low RPM also, as it runs using an engine belt and uses some amount of engine power.
+Superchargers are operated by engine belts, not unlike turbochargers, which use exhaust gases.
+They provide more air to the engine, which in turn generates more power by burning more fuel.
+The supercharger is more reliable, it produces power at low RPM, as it runs using an engine belt and uses some amount of engine power.

 - Roots/Blower type Supercharger